-You are here: HTML > Lines and Paragraphs
+HTML Codes > Lines and Paragraphs

 <BR ...>

-| Usage Recommendation |
+Usage Recommendation

-Use it. |
+thumbs up Use it.

-CLEAR: go past a picture or other object
+• CLEAR : go past a picture or other object

 <BR ...> inserts a single carriage return.
-Whereas <P ...> indicates the start of a new paragraph, <BR ...> only implies a carriage return within the same paragraph. <BR ...> is usually rendered with a single carriage return.
+Whereas <P ...> indicates the start of a new paragraph, <BR ...> only implies a carriage return within the same paragraph . <BR ...> is usually rendered with a single carriage return.

 For example, this code: